|CODA||(see CODA website)|

 Please send an e-mail to firstname.lastname@example.org if you have any questions and/or remarks regarding BEAT.

-For BEAT and VISAN, be sure to check the current issues page to see if a problem that you are faced with is not already mentioned there.
+For VISAN, be sure to check the current issues page to see if a problem that you are faced with is not already mentioned there.
 For CODA and HARP issues are tracked via the GitHub site: CODA issues, HARP issues